 A: Notice of motion and supporting affidavit/affirmation and exhibits, if any, which shall include a copy of 1) notice of appeal; 2) order/judgment sought to be reviewed, the decision, if any; 3) proof of service.
-Unless a litigant or an attorney is exempt from e-filing, motions must be e-filed and formatted as one bookmarked PDF.

 Q: How many copies of motion papers are required?